 Chapter 7: Apply for the perfect esports job

-Look at our little esports job candidate, all grown up and ready to face the world!
+Look at our little esports job candidate, all grown up and ready to face the world and get into esports!

-You’re now all set to begin applying for the most awesome esports jobs that you can find, and you’ll have a MUCH better chance of getting them than you did before.
+You’re now all set to begin applying and trying to get that esports job, and you’ll have a MUCH better chance of getting it than you did before.

-Basically, you now KNOW how to get a job in esports in 2018!
+Basically, you now KNOW how to get into esports in 2018!

 However, there are a couple of other things you can do to give yourself the very best chance of getting an interview:

 - Get someone to take a look at your resume (CV) and cover letter to see if they’re a good fit for the job you want.
 It can often be hard for people to be self-aware and objective when it comes to themselves, but if you’ve got intelligent friends and family, then rely on those wonderful folks, otherwise give Team Hitmarker a shout!